Complementary expertise & integrated approach

-COSI is not a heterogeneous patchwork of courses from different universities but a common, stand-alone study programme, topped-up by joint events (eg. Master thesis defences, graduation ceremony, …).
+COSI is not a heterogeneous patchwork of courses from different universities but a common, stand-alone study programme, topped-up by joint events (eg. orientation week, Master thesis defences, graduation ceremony, …).
 The curriculum has been shaped with respect to partner’s respective track-record in applied research and teaching technologies.
-Partners work hand in hand, from the approval of a single recruitment strategy to the shaping of agreed learning outcomes.
+Partners work hand in hand, from the approval of a single recruitment strategy to the shaping of an agreed learning outcomes.

 This results in a knowledge base encompassing most of today’s research fields in colour sciences.

 |Norwegian University of Science and Technology||Applied Colour Imaging|

 |Institut Teknologi Bandung in Indonesia||Biomedical Informatics & Telemedicine|

 Learning technologies such as online-teaching allow us to offer a high-quality course catalogue which is flexible, evolving over time and consistent in content and sequence.
 This is made possible thanks to the use of innovative teaching delivery methods, universities cross-fertilization and mutual learning through academic and staff mobility and backed-up by strong quality assurance.